GSAPP-CDP/Smorgasbord/src/content/modules/5-computational-design-modeling-in-grasshopper/5-7_Design-Space.md

 ![description](images/5-7-3_Animation.gif)

-The images being exported are really cool, but not actually that import.
+The images being exported are really cool, but are not actually that important.
 You can use them to make an animation illustrating your design space, but the data.csv is far more important as it is the data set that will allow us to explore the relationship between form (inputs) and performance (outputs.)

 12. Make a copy of the `data.csv` file